The Continental Army was a national army formed by the Americans at the outbreak of the Revolutionary War.

 This was a concerning situation for the American colonists.
-Not only was it a war against the ‘mother country’ but the Americans were drastically unprepared for any major conflict, let alone one against the world’s dominant military power.
-The Americans had no national army, just poorly trained and disorganised state militias.
-These militias had rifles but virtually no artillery, and with restrictions on heavy industry there was almost no production of either weapons or munitions inside America.
+Not only was the Revolutionary War a war against the ‘mother country’ but the Americans were drastically unprepared for a major conflict, let alone one against the world’s dominant military power.
+They had no national army, only a handful of poorly trained and disorganised state militias.
+These militias had small arms but virtually no artillery.
+With restrictions on heavy industry, there was almost no production of either weapons or munitions inside America.
 There were few experienced or competent officers … a few colonists had military experience from the French and Indian War (1754-1763) and other minor conflicts, but it was the British officers who provided leadership and tactical command in those wars; few Americans had much experience of leading or commanding.

-On June 14th 1775 the Continental Congress ‘adopted’ the New England militias, which had been assembling around Boston since the Battle of Lexington, as its fledging Continental Army.
-On the following day it appointed George Washington as commander-in-chief.
+On June 14th 1775 the Continental Congress ‘adopted’ the New England militias, which had been assembling around Boston since the Battle of Lexington, as its fledgeling Continental Army.
+On the following day, it appointed George Washington as commander-in-chief.
 Having accepted the position, Washington travelled to Massachusetts to take on his duties.
 He found the ‘army’ to be no such thing: military discipline was virtually non-existent, most soldiers did not have a weapon, many were just farmers and teenage boys.
 America’s first soldiers had little understanding of how an army functioned or the procedures and disciplines of military life.
 To make matters worse the men practised a democratic spirit that Washington found distasteful: officers had been elected on the basis of popularity rather than skills or experience, and soldiers would often vote on orders to decide whether to carry them out.
 Washington, both an elitist and an experienced military man, was not impressed.
 He stated in one letter that the men of the Continental Army were potentially capable soldiers but were essentially “nasty people”.
-In the following months he implemented measures to whip the fledging army into shape.
+In the following months, he implemented measures to whip the fledging army into shape.
 Military discipline was rigidly enforced, to the point where there were several floggings daily.
 Washington also took on several lesser duties that were usually performed by lower-ranking officers, such as organising drill or issuing daily orders; this hands-on leadership both earned the respect of the men and ensured some early cohesion in an army that didn’t seem as if it would last.

-E. Wayne Carp, historian
+E. Wayne Carp

 Meanwhile, while Washington and the main Continental Army were assembling in New England, other campaigns were already taking place.
-An American force under General Montgomery invaded Canada, believing British forces there to be weak, however an attack on Quebec proved unsuccessful with Montgomery being killed.
+An American force under General Montgomery invaded Canada, believing British forces there to be weak, however, an attack on Quebec proved unsuccessful with Montgomery being killed.
 The Americans did capture Fort Ticonderoga in northern New York, mainly to steal its cannon for use in attacks on British forces in Boston (the Americans suffered a dire shortage of artillery in the first years of the war).
 Washington’s army moved to New York but was defeated in battles at Long Island and Manhattan, and eventually driven out of that state by the armies of Howe and Cornwallis.
 By December 1776 the Continental Army was encamped on the Pennsylvania border, across the Delaware River from a British-German garrison in Trenton, New Jersey.
 Washington’s situation was desperate: a string of defeats was drawing personal criticism from both the public and Congress, it seemed as though he would be replaced in the new year.
 To make matters worse, a sizeable number of his soldiers had signed one-year enlistments, and these were about to expire; Washington may soon be a general with a tiny army – or no army at all.